MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

 Ensure you have the following:

-- AD-CS installed and configured in the environment with web services.
+- AD-CS installed and configured in the environment with web services **or** a 3rd party Certificate Authority with certificates that match the required settings shown.
 - HTTPS binding and its associated certificate installed.
 For information about creating an HTTPS binding, see [How to Configure an HTTPS Binding for a Windows Server CA](/system-center/scom/how-to-configure-https-binding-windows-server-ca).
 - A typical desktop experience and not Core servers.